scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 In exchange for these limitations, bloom filters are able to compress a large number of elements into a small number of bits.
-Due to their space-efficiency, bloom filters are used in a many applications ranging from browsers, CDNs and cryptocurrencies.
+Due to their space-efficiency, bloom filters are used in many applications ranging from browsers, CDNs and cryptocurrencies.
 In the next sections, we'll explore how bloom filters can also be used in the context of a language server like Metals.